 But a standard penetration test often treats the AI feature as an endpoint, not as a decision system.
 It may test whether /api/chat is authenticated, but miss whether retrieved content can override policy, whether a tool call is over-broad, or whether an eval gate can be bypassed.

-AI red teaming tests the parts that normal appsec scopes often miss:
+AI red teaming tests the parts that normal appsec scopes often miss — the offensive playbook is LLM red teaming:

-• Prompt injection.
-Direct user instructions and indirect instructions inside retrieved content, documents, tickets, emails, pages, or tool output.
+- Prompt injection.
+Direct user instructions and indirect instructions inside retrieved content, documents, tickets, emails, pages, or tool output — the runnable test plan is in prompt injection testing.

 The evidence is different too.
 A useful AI finding is not just a screenshot of a strange model answer.
 It should include the input, relevant request and response trace, retrieved context or tool call when applicable, impact, fix, and retest result.